 HACSB's major Public Housing redevelopment efforts will continue in Redlands (AMP 150, sites 19-01, 8 & 9) where the second phase of new construction will commence to add 104 units of affordable family rental housing to the site to compliment the 85 units completed in 2016.
 We are utilizing accumulated (first 5-year increment) Replacement Housing Factor (RHF) funds in excess of \$3 million to begin construction.
-Likewise, the third and final RAD conversion phase at the Waterman Gardens site in San Bernardino (AMP 120, site 19-02) is expected to be under construction in 2019, adding approximately 182 affordable family rental units to complete the one-for-one replacement of Public Housing units formerly located there while also adding market rate units to create a mixed-income community.
-We will utilize Demolition/Disposition Transition Fund (DDTF) leveraged with state and local funding and Low Income Housing Tax Credits (LIHTC) to support this effort.
+Likewise, the third and final RAD conversion phase at the Waterman Gardens site in San Bernardino (AMP 120, site 19-02) commenced construction in the summer of 2019, adding approximately 182 affordable family rental units plus 2 manager's units to complete the one-for-one replacement of Public Housing units formerly located there while also adding market rate units to create a mixed-income community.
+We are utilizing Demolition/Disposition Transition Fund (DDTF) leveraged with state and local funding and Low Income Housing Tax Credits (LIHTC) to support this effort, which is expected to be completed by mid-2021.